Stow-on-the-Wold Attractions

 3. Old Porch House

 From the square you can head down Digbeth Street to the Old Porch House, England’s oldest Inn, which has fed and hosted hungry and thirsty travellers for over a thousand years.
 You cannot fail to be charmed by its quintessentially English décor and its cosy, welcoming atmosphere.
+A great day to call in is Thirsty Thursday where they have 25% off all bottles of Prosecco, South African sparkling wine, English sparkling wine, and Laurent-Perrier Champagne – cheers to that!

 4. Stow Town Coffee